MLNeurosurg/opensrh_site/README.md

-# Work in progress.
+# opensrh.mlins.org

+This repo is the website for _OpenSRH: optimizing brain tumor surgery using intraoperative stimulated Raman histology_.

-The website is under construction.
+The website is a work in progress, part of it is still under construction.

-## TODO:
-    -   Upload data
-    -   create patch panel image